pombredanne/backbone-tastypie-1/README.md

 # Backbone Tastypie [![Build Status](https://secure.travis-ci.org/amccloud/backbone-tastypie.png)](http://travis-ci.org/amccloud/backbone-tastypie]) #
-Modifications to Backbone's Model an Collection so that they play nice with django-tastypie.
+Modifications to Backbone's Model and Collection so that they play nice with django-tastypie.
 Includes a way to easily paginate over a resource list and a way to access the associated meta information.

 ## Example ##
 ```javascript